Most business ideas can be set up at a low cost, even under £1000; check the list below to see which ideas are a good fit for you.

 But it requires much more than simply blasting out an email to everyone on your list.

-Tools such as MailChimp have developed over the years that allow you to use AI to suggest products to these customers.
+Tools such as MailChimp have developed over the years to use AI to suggest products to these customers.

-Email is more than design and delivery; it’s about customer and business insight and having the segmentation tools to pinpoint those customers to send the right offer to.
+Email is more than design and delivery; it’s about customer and business insight and segmentation tools to pinpoint those customers to send the right offer to.

 Ecommerce product photographer

 One of the biggest investments an e-commerce retailer will make is in product photography.

 There’s a saying in fashion; a fashion picture isn’t a picture of a dress, it’s a picture of the woman who wears it.

 In other words, if you want to sell products, retailers must shoot online those products with real models wearing the clothing.

 - Camera equipment.

 - A stylist to set up the models and shots so they are consistent not only throughout the shot but also across the entire website.